 What is Covariance?

-Covariance might sound like a complex term, but it simply means 'the property of being able to change together.'
+Covariance may sound like a complex term, but it simply means 'the property of being able to change together.'

 For example, when a type A can be changed to type B, the derived type C<A> can also change to C<B>.
 This is what we refer to as covariance.